 All prescribers with DEA numbers who prescribe controlled substances and dispensers in practice providing direct care to patients in Tennessee for more than (15) calendar days per year shall be registered in the controlled substance monitoring database by January 1, 2013.
 Licensed veterinarians who never prescribe a controlled substance in an amount intended to treat a non-human patient for more than 48 hours are not required to register.

-Health care practitioners or persons under the supervision and control of the practitioners, pharmacists or pharmacies who dispense a schedule II, III, IV, or V controlled substance are required to submit certain data to the controlled substance monitoring database.
+Health care practitioners or persons under the supervision and control of the practitioners, pharmacists or pharmacies who are legally authorized to dispense a schedule II, III, IV, or V controlled substance are required to submit certain data to the controlled substance monitoring database.

-The law permits practitioners to designate health care extenders.
+The law permits practitioners to designate health care extenders to check the CSMD.
 The extenders must act under the supervision of a licensed prescriber or dispenser.

 The following Frequently Asked Questions and Answers should be of value to you in understanding the law.
 This is intended to provide an overview of the law; please follow the actual provisions of the law, included at the end of this section in its entirety.

 You must be registered to use the database by January 1, 2013.
-New licensees must be registered within thirty (30) days of initial registration with the DEA (for prescribers) or licensure (for dispensers.)
+Thereafter, new licensees must be registered within thirty (30) days of initial registration with the DEA (for prescribers) or licensure (for dispensers.)

 Go to www.tncsmd.com and click on the word “register” to begin the registration process.
 Completion of the registration process will require specific identifying elements.
 Once registration is complete and approved, you will receive an email with your user name and temporary password.

 “If you provide direct care and prescribe controlled substances to patients in Tennessee for more than 15 days per year or you are a dispenser in practice providing direct care to patients in Tennessee for more than 15 days per year, you are required to register with the CSMD.”
-However, if you do not practice in Tennessee or hold a Tennessee license, you are not required to register for access to the CSMD, but we are working to enhance the system so you may register to access the CSMD in the future.
+However, if you do not practice in Tennessee or hold a Tennessee license, you are not required to register for access to the CSMD.

 Initially the system will send you a temporary password.
 You will then be required upon first log-in to select a new password.
 The password requirements are: